core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The Constrained Application Protocol (CoAP) {{RFC7252}} supports the presence of intermediaries such as forward-proxies and reverse-proxies, which assist origin clients by performing requests to origin servers on their behalf and forwarding back the corresponding responses.

 CoAP supports also group communication scenarios {{I-D.ietf-core-groupcomm-bis}}, where clients can send a one-to-many request targeting all the servers in the group, e.g., by using IP multicast.
-Like for one-to-one communication, group settings can also rely on intermediaries {{I-D.ietf-core-groupcomm-proxy}}.
+Like for one-to-one communication, group settings can also rely on intermediaries, e.g., by using the realization of proxy specified in {{I-D.ietf-core-groupcomm-proxy}}.

 The security protocol Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} can be used to protect CoAP messages between two endpoints at the application layer, especially achieving end-to-end security in the presence of (non-trusted) intermediaries.
 When CoAP group communication is used, the same can be achieved by means of the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.